Why would you use Trade Finance?

 The most common ongoing charge for Trade Finance is your interest rate margin.
 This margin largely depends on the security you provide for the loan.
 Other common charges include a line fee, which is charged as a percentage of your total lending limit.
 Not all banks charge this, so make sure you ask.

 Finally, there will be the cost of actually sending the money overseas.
-Your business will have these costs, regardless of whether you use Trade Finance or not For a good run down of these fees, click here for our article.
+Your business will have these costs, regardless of whether you use Trade Finance or not.

 Thanks to Lloyd Guy for his help explaining Trade Finance